memob0x/scroll-padlock/README.md

 ## Examples

-The project "e2e" folder HTML files can be used as demos to showcase how the library can be integrated with various approaches in various applications.
+The HTML files in the "e2e" folder of the project can be used as demos to showcase how the library can be integrated with different approaches in various applications.

 ## Inclusion